kyipyasoe/CS131-Fall-2022-West/index.md

 layout: default
 ---

 Hi!
-Welcome to the project website for CS 131 Fall Semester Section #17468!
+Welcome to the project website for CS 131 Fall Semester Section #17468 at WLAC!

 Look below for all the awesome projects our students created for this course.